micheldebree/micheldebree.nl/src/CV-Michel_de_Bree.EN.md

 clips and soundbites.

 **Keywords:** Visual Basic, MS Access.

+> &ldquo;Everything should be as simple as it can be, but not simpler.&rdquo;

+-- Albert Einstein

+> &ldquo;Perfection is reached, not when there is no longer anything to add, but
+> when there is no longer anything to take away.&rdquo;

+-- Antoine de Saint-Exupery

+> &ldquo;There are two ways of constructing a software design: One way is to
+> make it so simple that there are obviously no deficiencies and the other way
+> is to make it so complicated that there are no obvious deficiencies.
+The first
+> method is far more difficult.&rdquo;

+-- C.A.R.
+Hoare

 _The most recent version of this cv can be found at_ [github.com/micheldebree/cv](https://github.com/micheldebree/cv)